 - You’ll then be able to see the list of all retention tags you have created so far, including Profanity.

-Your email archiving solution will then automatically retain emails that match the policy, scan all outgoing, incoming and internal messages for these keywords and notify admins or compliance officers in case a rule is broken.
+Your email archiving solution will automatically retain emails that match the policy by scanning emails for these keywords, and notify admins or compliance officers in case a rule is broken.

 Other practical examples of proactive monitoring through retention policies can be the scanning of electronic communication for credit card or social security numbers.

 4. Think beyond email retention and archiving